fiseni/NuSeal/readme-nuget.md

 NuSeal provides infrastructure for creating and validating NuGet package licenses.
-The validation occurs during build time, preventing unauthorized usage of your packages.
+The validation occurs during build time (offline), preventing unauthorized usage of your packages.
 It's designed to be generic while allowing each product package to set its own public key and license policies.

 ## Overview

 NuSeal consists of two main packages:

-1. **NuSeal** - Core package that validates licenses during build time (`netstandar2.0` library)
+1. **NuSeal** - Core package that validates licenses during build time (`netstandard2.0` library)
 2. **NuSeal.Generator** - Helper package for generating RSA key pairs and licenses (`net8.0` library)

 ## Usage Guide